Summer is officially in full swing now that it’s July, and there’s a lot going on this month in and around Cleveland!

 One of the best things to do in Cleveland this month is catching the fireworks over Lake Erie on the 4th of July.

 Light Up The Lake is the annual fireworks event in Downtown Cleveland that always draws a huge crowd.
-There’s a free event this year beginning at 5 p.m. in Voinovich Park that will feature a DJ, games, kids’ activities, and food trucks.
+They set off the fireworks over Lake Erie at dusk, and they last 20 minutes.

-The fireworks show starts at 10 p.m. and features a spectacular show over the waterfront with Cleveland’s skyline in the background.
-The best places to watch include Voinovich Park, Edgewater Park (Upper Edgewater Park is where the above photo was taken), Wendy Park, and certain locations in The Flats.
+The fireworks show starts around 10 p.m. and features a spectacular show over the waterfront with Cleveland’s skyline in the background.
+The best places to watch include Voinovich Park, Edgewater Park (Upper Edgewater Park is where the above photo was taken), Wendy Park, the Superior Viaduct, and certain locations in The Flats.

 2. Asian Lantern Festival at the Zoo